arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 ![Arduino Nano R4 Power Tree](assets/Nano_R4_Power_Tree.png)

+### GPIO Voltage

+The Nano R4 operates at 5 V as do all pins on this board except for the **Qwiic** connector that works at **3.3 V**.
+This connector draws power from the AP2112K-3.3TRG1 regulator.

+### GPIO Current

+The GPIOs on the R7FA4M1AB3CFM microcontroller can handle up to **8 mA**.
+Never connect devices that draw higher current directly to a GPIO.

+In case you need to power external devices that require more power, e.g. servo motors, use an external power supply.

 ### Battery Backup

 The Nano R4 features a battery backup function.
 It can be powered through the **VBATT** pin (see [pinout](#pinout) section).